RysteQ/evolution-sim/README.md

 - The sides of the arena are indicated by a █ character.
 The edge is not included in the useable arena area.
 - Various "powerups" are in the arena, indicated by either an "a", "h", or "e".
 They boost the arrows' speed, health, or eyesight, respectively.
 - Speed lasts some<sup>3</sup> number of ticks.
 - Health increases the amount of health they have by 1<sup>3</sup>.
-When an arrow hits another arrow head-on, they lose the amount of health the other one had, and if their health is 0 they die.
+When an arrow collides with another arrow, they both lose the amount of health the other one had.
+If their health is 0, they die.
-  - Attacking is done with the front of the arrow, and is the only way they can deal damage.
-If they get hit from the front of another arrow anywhere, even their front, the they take damage.
-As mentioned previously, the arrow with higher health wins and if they are the same then they both die.
-  - If an arrow is hit from the sides or back they will take damage without dealing damage.
-Because of this, the health attribute can be thought of as both attack and health.
 - When some number of arrows left reaches some number<sup>3</sup>, the round ends and the ones left are used to repopulate the next round.
 - On the first iteration, all the arrows have the same default value.
 After that, they are all (likely mutated) copies of their parent arrow.
 There are always some number<sup>3</sup> of arrows which aren't mutated left over, in case all of the mutations are bad.